Enterprise and Government IT

 - Increasing “IT consumerization” is causing budget authority to shift from IT to business units.

-- Lack of visibility increases risk associated with data loss and compromise.
+- Lack of visibility increases cloud governance risk associated with data loss and compromise.

-- Difficult for IT to maintain traditional KPIs such as security, compliance, license management optimization, auditing, support, and user experience.
+- Difficult for IT to maintain traditional KPIs such as security, spend management, compliance, license management optimization, auditing, support, and user experience.

 - Provides enterprise AppStores as centralized resource for all users’ needs, including private and public cloud services.